-Source: U.S. Census Bureau, Current Population Survey, internal data files.
+Source: U.S. Census Bureau, Current Population Survey, Computer and Internet Use, internal data files.

-^A Hispanics may be any race.
+A Hispanics may be any race.

-^B Two or more races refers to the group of cases self-classified as having two or more races.
+B Two or more races refers to the group of cases self-classified as having two or more races.

 When calculating standard errors for an estimate of interest from cross-tabulations involving different characteristics, use the set of GVF parameters for the characteristic that will give the largest standard error.
-If the estimate of interest is strictly from basic CPS data, the GVF parameters will come from the CPS GVF table (Table 8).
-If the estimate is using Computer and Internet Use supplement data, the GVF parameters will come from the CPS table (Table 9).
+If the estimate of interest is strictly from basic CPS data, information and parameters for calculations can be found under "Reliability of estimates from the CPS" at Bureau of Labor Statistics (2022).
+If the estimate is using Computer and Internet Use supplement data, the GVF parameters will come from the Computer and Internet Use supplement GVF table (Table 8).

 Standard Errors of Estimated Numbers.
-The approximate standard error, s_x , of an estimated number from this microdata file can be obtained by using the formula:
+The approximate standard error, $s_x$ , of an estimated number from this microdata file can be obtained by using the formula: